rapolus/GCDataProject/README.md

 #Creating the tidy data file#

 The *run_analysis.R* contains the code to create the tidy data file from the raw data described in the previous section.
+This section describes the work that was performed to clean up the data.

 ##Merging the training and test data sets##

-The first step in creating the tidy data set was to merge the training and test data sets into one big data set.
-The subject and activity labels were added as new columns to the *X_train* and *X_test* data.
-The two files were then combined into one.
-The combined file has 10299 rows and 563 columns.
+The first step in creating the tidy data set was to merge the 'training' and 'test' data sets into one big data set.
+Before the datasets were merged, the corresponding subject and activity labels were added as new columns to the *X_train* and *X_test* data.
+The two files were then combined into one resulting in a new file with 10299 rows and 563 columns.

 The columns were then named appropriately: